gratitude-notes/.github/profile/README.md

 ## Member Roles

 **Allison Moyer (Firebase Implementation)**
 * Construct our database for our application
- * Develop API routes for which our front-end will utilize
+* Develop & Secure routes to retrieve user data
- * Implement testing across all API routes
+* Implement Firebase Authentication into front-end
- * Document all routes using Swagger

 **Brady Waughen (GCP MLOps & DevOps)**
 * Ensure the uptime status of our application